you ask, I answer

 Copywriting: My rates always include one briefing project meeting, research or interviews I conduct to craft the copy, the writing, and two edits.
 The included edits are your opportunity to ensure I’ve conveyed your messaging and call to action how you envisioned.
 While this covers changing wording or rewriting sentences, it doesn’t cover complete content rewrites.
 Rewriting entire paragraphs, for example, is charged at the initially quoted per-word rate.

-Ad and Headline Writing: The rate includes two rounds of three suggestions per ad or headline.
+Ad and Headline Writing: The rate includes two rounds of one to two suggestions per ad or headline.

 Editing: A typical rate includes one edit and a complimentary proofread.
 I commonly recommend two edits.
-While all projects require two edits, some require more.
-I determine the amount of edits your content requires once I see a writing sample.
+While all projects require two edits, some need more.
+I determine the number of edits your content requires once I see a writing sample.
 No matter the amount of edits, I always include a complimentary proofread.

 What’s your process?